Busy = Value?

 Pastor, the only person in your church who truly believes that busy is equivalent to value, is probably you.
 And, watching it usually isn’t a pretty thing.
 Imagine the Wizard of OZ pretending day in and day out that his farce of being powerful and mighty is still fully intact, all the while the entire rest of the crowd is standing there behind him snickering because the curtain that had previously hidden him had been gone for years... but he just won’t admit that small truth to himself.

 This is the lie that allows pastors to justify consistently shafting their families for the “work of the ministry”.
-This is the lie that can cause a pastor’s family to hate ministry, and even walk away from following Jesus.
-This is the lie that drives burn out among the pastoral ranks.
+This is the lie that can cause a church leaders family to hate ministry, and even walk away from following Jesus.
 This is the lie that actually reduces a pastor’s productivity.
-Yep, one of the consequences of this lie is actually becoming LESS valuable.
-And this is the lie that can cause a pastor to say, “I wish you would have called me 6 months ago - maybe we would still be in ministry” – because they are now a former pastor.
+(Yep, one of the consequences of this lie is actually becoming LESS productive.)
+This is the lie that drives burn out among the church leader ranks.
+The tired/burned out anyone is dangerous at best, though normally quite volatile and destructive.
+And therefore, this is the lie that can cause a a church leader to say, “I wish you would have called me 6 months ago - maybe we would still be in ministry” – because they are now a former church leader.

-Do you need us to contact you?
-Let us know here.
+Are you ready to make changes?
+Do you know that you need us to help?
+Let us know by clicking here.

 Comments